 Tickets: $15 (PMH Members receive free admission for 2).
 Ticket price includes viewing the Finnish Folk Art Museum and the exhibit galleries.

 Advance purchase is highly recommended as space is limited per tour.
 To purchase tickets online, click here.
 For more information, call 626.577.1660, ext.
 10. The Museum is closed on all major holidays and closes early on December 24 and December 31.
 The Museum’s hours can also be affected by the schedule at the Rose Bowl Stadium.
 Check our calendar for specific dates.

 For groups of 10 or more people, please see our information on group tours.

 Please Note: As a historic building, the Fenyes Mansion is not fully wheelchair accessible.
-Please contact PMH ahead of time if anyone in your group uses a walker or wheelchair so that we may be prepared to assist these guests.
-Mansion tours do require a great deal of walking and standing, and the walk to the Mansion entrance is slightly uphill and includes several flights of stairs.
-Only service animals are allowed inside the buildings.
-Non-commercial photography is allowed in most cases; please follow instructions provided by the docents.
+Please contact PMH in advance if anyone in your group uses a walker or wheelchair so that we may be prepared to assist these guests.
+Mansion tours require walking and standing, and the walk to the Mansion entrance is slightly uphill and includes several flights of stairs.
+Flat shoes are recommended for all visitors.
+Only service animals are allowed inside all Museum buildings.
+Non-commercial photography is allowed in most cases; please follow instructions provided by docents.

 Images: Fenyes Mansion.
 Photo by Mia Damaris; Studio, Fenyes Mansion.
 Photo by Eric Politzer; Benjamin Chambers Brown (1865-1942).
 California Poppies, c.
 1920.
 Oil paint on canvas, 10 x 14 in.
 Gift of The Y.A. and Leonora Curtin Paloheimo Trust (2000.019.0082).
 Image on homepage: Hallway, Fenyes Mansion.
 Photo by Eric Politzer